magento-hackathon/m2-content-provisioning/README.md

 ## How it works

-After installing this module you can create own `content_provisioning.xml` in each of your modules.
+After installing this module you can create your own `content_provisioning.xml` in each of your modules.

 ## Example configurations